 Online Travel Agencies (OTAs) such as Booking.com and Expedia have had a near-monopoly on hotel bookings for years because these systems allow people to shop around for hotels more efficiently than ever before.
 These platforms allow potential guests to compare hotel rates in just a few clicks, view hotel rooms and get information in a centralised location - making the process of booking quick and simple.
 It also doesn’t help hotels that OTAs invest heavily in Search Engine Optimisation and have quickly risen through the search engine ranks.

 These sites are easy to find and easy to use, but this booking convenience comes at a cost.
 In fact, hotels can end up paying up to 30% commission on each booking that is made through an OTA.
-After the year that was 2020, with most hotels having to close their doors for a large period of time, this is a hit they can no longer take - and it is time for hotels to fight the OTAs in any way they can.
+After the year that was 2020 and the rebuilding of 2021, it is time for hotels to fight the OTAs in any way they can.

 Hotel Website Design has to be taken seriously